1). Quick Search is found on the "Home" page.

 If you are looking for the Genus "Macropharyngodon", you could type in "M" into the "Genus" (begins with)

-box and you will get 706 records which is not very useful.
-You could type in "Macro" or "macro" the first 5
+box and you will get more than 700 records which is not very useful.
+You could type in "Macro" or "macro"

-characters of the genus name (Quick Search is not case sensitive).
-This will return 47 records, all starting
+the first 5 characters of the genus name (Quick Search is not case sensitive).
+This will return more than 40

-If you type in "Macrop" you will get 12 items which are displayed on one page which makes it far easier to
+If you type in "Macrop" you will get just over 10 items which are displayed on one page which makes it far

-find the record you are looking for.
-The more characters you type in the fewer records you will need to look
+easier to find the record you are looking for.
+The more characters you type in the fewer records you will need

-through.
-Typing in the full name "Macropharyngodon" (if you manage to spell it correctly), will return the
+to look through.
+Typing in the full name "Macropharyngodon" (if you manage to spell it correctly), will return

 You will find that it is easier and quicker to type in "macrop" and select your record than to struggle with the